Lesuuh/whispers/README.md

 ## 🚀 Features

-* ✍️ Post thoughts anonymously
+- ✍️ Post thoughts anonymously
-* 🧭 Browse posts by categories
+- 🧭 Browse posts by categories
-* 💬 Comment without revealing your identity
+- 💬 Comment without revealing your identity
-* 📱 Fully responsive for mobile and desktop
+- 📱 Fully responsive for mobile and desktop
-* ⚡ Smooth UI transitions & gradients
+- ⚡ Smooth UI transitions & gradients
-* 📦 PWA-ready (installable on devices)
+- 📦 PWA-ready (installable on devices)
+- 🕵️ Anonymous identity system (no accounts needed, but each user gets a persistent anonymous identity)
+- 🛡️ Rate limiting to prevent spam and abuse

 ---